skiptools/skipapp-travelposters/README.md

 # TravelPosters

-This is a demonstration of using a shared [Skip](https://skip.tools) dual-platform Swift model library to power both an iOS and an Android app.
+This is a demonstration of using a shared [Skip Lite](https://skip.tools) dual-platform Swift model library to power both an iOS and an Android app.

 ## Workflow